Session #2: The Immune System and Cellular Function

 Material presented in this webinar series will be geared towards early stage as well as senior researchers interested in incorporating biological metrics into their research on emotional well-being, or in weaving emotional well-being assessment into research involving biological metrics connected to lifelong health.
 Each webinar will include a dynamic combination of didactic presentation segments, Q&A, and guided interactive experiences.
 Webinar participants will be directed to background reading prior to each webinar, and invited to correspond with members of the Emotional Well-Being Network community afterwards to follow up on ideas, pursue collaborations, or seek guidance or advice.

 Our second workshop is scheduled for Friday April 21, 2023 from 9:00am - 12:45 pm pacific time via Zoom, and will be focused on the immune system and cellular function.

 Esteemed guest speakers for this webinar include Steve Cole, Professor of Medicine and Psychiatry and Biobehavioral Sciences in the UCLA School of Medicine; Sarah Pressman, Professor of Psychological Science at the University of California UC Irvine, Martin Picard, Associate Professor of Behavioral Medicine at Columbia University, and Ted Robles, Professor of Psychology at UCLA.
 Q&A and interactive segments will be led by members of our Network for Emotional Well-Being collaborative team.

-This workshop is scheduled for Tuesday, April 21, 2023, from 9:00 am - 12:45 pm pacific time.
-Participation in the N-EWB: Biological Processes, Emotional Well-Being, and Health webinars are free, though registration is required to access the calendar invites and webinar links.
+Participation in the N-EWB: Biological Processes, Emotional Well-Being, and Health webinars is free, though registration is required to access the calendar invites, webinar links, and pre-reading materials.